How to Restore a Wood Deck

 The first stage in refinishing a wooden deck is conducting a comprehensive inspection to identify any damaged or missing boards or structural issues.
 Conduct checks for:

-• Structural integrity: Look for warping, gaps, or serious cracks in the frame, joists, footers, and the entire structure.
+• Structural integrity: Look for warping, gaps, or severe cracks in the frame, joists, footers, and structure.

 • Wood rot: Prod any spots that look black, white, or splintered using a flathead screwdriver or similar tool.
 Make sure you inspect the footers since rot can spread from there.